VanessaSue27/pollination/README.md

 ## Create a Story

-This project goal's was to create the game Story Cubes.
+This project goal's was to create the game Story Cubes. <br>
 With 9 random pictures you have to create a story.
 This is a good game to use in a Conversation Class.